In The Battle Against COVID-19, A Risk Of 'Vaccine Nationalism'

 For example, AstraZeneca, which is getting the U.S. government funding, is a Swedish-British firm, which is hoping to produce vaccines based on promising research conducted at Oxford University in Britain.
 AstraZeneca, like all the major Western pharmaceutical companies, has offices and manufacturing plants spread around the globe.

 Many players in many countries are likely to be involved.
-But it takes time to ramp up vaccine production, and this points to a crucial question: in a world of more than 7 billion people, who's at the front of the line, and who's at the back?
+But it takes time to ramp up vaccine production, and this points to a crucial question: In a world of more than 7 billion people, who's at the front of the line, and who's at the back?

 "The challenge is going to come in the first year in terms of capacity, combined with disagreements about who should be first, second and third in line," said Nancy Kass, professor of bioethics and public health at Johns Hopkins University.